-Details of the December 2011 resource and reserve estimate for Tenke Fungurume are included in Schedule A, attached to this AIF.
+Details of the December 2012 resource and reserve estimate for Tenke Fungurume are included in Schedule A, attached to this AIF.

 The Tenke Fungurume operation mines copper-cobalt oxide ores by open-pit mining techniques.
 Continuous miners are used to break the ore, and drill and blast is employed in the waste rock.
 Conventional loaders and trucks transport the ore to the crusher or stockpiles and the waste to dumps.
 Larger mining equipment is currently being introduced to enable increased mining rates.
-In 2011, production was sourced primarily from the Kwatebala orebody with some Tenke ore also being mined for the first time towards year end.
+In 2012, production was sourced primarily from the Kwatebala orebody with some ore from Tenke and Fwaulu.
 The other orebodies are scheduled to be mined in a number of phases over time.